 |---|---|---|---|---|---|

 The Bay Area corporate chauffeur market in Q2 2026 is the most structurally bifurcated market in the US corporate-ground landscape, with no single operator delivering full coverage across the venture-capital, biotech, financial-services, tech-tenant-corridor, and cross-city retainer segments.
-The operator index above is the structural map; the program-design decisions sit on top of it, and the hybrid app-and-retainer stack is the structural norm rather than the program-design recommendation.
+The operator index above is the structural map; the program-design decisions sit on top of it, and the flat-rate cross-city primary backed by a resident-fleet secondary is the structural norm rather than the program-design recommendation.

 Frequently Asked Questions